Adult ADHD Treatment in New York City

 Who Do I See for Help with Focus or ADHD?

 Many people never suspect ADHD because they weren’t hyper as children.
-They often daydreamed in class, and their teachers said, “you look like you’re in your own little world.”
-They found school stressful and overwhelming with messy desks and poor time management.
+They often daydreamed in class, and their teachers said, “You look like you’re in your own little world.”
+They found school stressful and overwhelming, with messy desks and poor time management.

 They began earning good grades and were proud of their work ethic.
 But, they still couldn’t understand why it seemed to take so much more time to do their work than everyone else.